I am glad to have you for the second part of my complete guide on data cleaning.

 a.
 Type of Missing Data

-, regardless of whether you are a novice or an experienced analyst.
+You have doubtlessly heard about the term “missing value” and definitely confronted datasets where a few or thousands of records are null, regardless of whether you are a novice or an experienced analyst.
 As a wise man once said, "… in this world nothing can be said to be certain, except death and taxes".
 I would like to interject and include “and missing data as well as outliers”.
 Look at the following examples, which hopefully recall some painful memories within you ( ´ ꒳ ` ).

 According to Tony Fischetti, there are three types of missing data which you may encounter while working.